Controlling Chaotic Maps using Next-Generation Reservoir Computing: Controlling Discrete Dynamical Systems Using Machine Learning

 The tracking error approaches zero when the Floquet multipliers of map (\ref{eq:error_perfect}) are within the unit circle.
 Floquet multipliers close to the unit circle give a slower decay of the tracking error, whereas values close to zero give rise to faster decay.

-In the next section, we show that the NG-RC meets the criteria for such a machine-learning-based control algorithm and we describe how to construct the NG-RC, train it for control, and implement it in this control framework.
+In Sec. \ref{sec:NGRC}, we show that the NG-RC meets the criteria for such a machine-learning-based control algorithm and we describe how to construct the NG-RC, train it for control, and implement it in this control framework.